IMPORTANT NEWS:The 2022 scholarship application window closed on May 15, 2022.

 provides a letter from their supervisor that verifies meeting this requirement.

 Young Professional, under 30 - Includes health professionals who are less than 30 years of age with qualifying license, registration, or degree for the standard pathway or UQP candidate.
 Primary criteria: Individual verifies being under the age of 30 with a qualifying license, registration, or degree for the standard pathway or qualifying degree for the UQP.
 Provides proof of birthdate, e.g., birth certificate, drivers license; AND proof of qualifying qualifying license, registration, or degree for the standard pathway or UQP candidate.
 Visit the discipline requirement page for more information.
 Also provides letter of recommendation from supervisor or colleague.

-Underserved Population - Includes health professionals working with underserved populations.
-Primary criteria: Individual verifies she/he is working with underserved populations.
-Provides statement from supervisor verifying applicant is working with an underserved population AND letter of recommendation from supervisor or colleague.
-Underserved populations are those that receive fewer health care services, encounter barriers to accessing primary health care services (e.g., economic, cultural, and/or linguistic); have a lack of familiarity with the health care delivery system; and face a shortage of readily available providers.
+Under-Resourced Population - Includes health professionals working with under-resourced populations.
+Primary criteria: Individual verifies she/he is working with under-resourced populations.
+Provides statement from supervisor verifying applicant is working with a under-resourced population AND letter of recommendation from supervisor or colleague.
+Under-resourced populations are those that receive fewer health care services, encounter barriers to accessing primary health care services (e.g., economic, cultural, and/or linguistic); have a lack of familiarity with the health care delivery system; and face a shortage of readily available providers.

-Before applying, have your letter of recommendation from supervsior or colleague ready to upload, along with any other documents as identified in the specific scholarship category.
+Before applying, have your letter of recommendation from supervisor or colleague ready to upload, along with any other documents as identified in the specific scholarship category.

 All applicants will also need to answer these two questions as part of the application - maximum 150 word count:

 What are your career goals and how will obtaining the CDCES credential help you to achieve them?